Vito Cascio Ferro: The Petrosino murder

 In 2014, more than a century after the assassination, the Italian police overheard a tapped phone conversation in which a sibling claimed that Paolo Palazzotto had been the killer on the orders of Cascio Ferro.
-Palazzotto had been arrested after the shooting, but had been released for lack of evidence.
 In a recorded conversation during an (unrelated) investigation by Italian police the suspected Mafia boss, Domenico Palazzotto, told other mafiosi that his great-uncle had killed Petrosino on behalf of Cascio Ferro.
+Palazzotto's name had come up during the investigations in 1909, but he was released after questioning and providing an alibi.

 Downfall

-In 1923, the sub-prefect of Corleone warned the Ministry of Interior that Cascio Ferro was "one of the worst offenders, quite capable of committing any crime."
+In 1923, the sub-prefect of Corleone warned the Ministry of Interior that Cascio Ferro was "one of the worst offenders, quite capable of committing any crime".
 In May 1925, he was arrested as the instigator of a murder.
 He was able to be released on bail, as usual.
 However, with the rise of Fascism, his reputation and immunity were declining.

 In May 1926, Prefect Cesare Mori, under orders from Fascist leader Benito Mussolini to destroy the Mafia, arrested Cascio Ferro in a big round-up in the area that included Corleone and Bisacquino.
 More than 150 people were arrested.
 Cascio Ferro's godson asked the local landlord to intervene, but he refused: "Times have changed", was the reply.
 He was indicted for participation in 20 murders, eight attempted murders, five robberies with violence, 37 acts of extortion, and 53 other offences including physical violence and threats.

 He was sentenced to life imprisonment on 27 June 1930, on the old murder charge.
 He remained silent during the trial.
 Cascio Ferro had been arrested some 69 times before and always had been acquitted, but this time it was different.
 After hearing the sentence the president of the court asked Cascio Ferro if he had something to say in his defense.
 Cascio Ferro stood up and said: "Gentlemen, as you have been unable to obtain proof of any of the numerous crimes I have committed, you have been reduced to condemning me for the only one I never committed."
 The "iron prefect", as Mori was known, wanted to give maximum publicity to the event.
 He had posters printed with pictures of Cascio Ferro and the text of the court sentence.